mgonzs13/kant_core/README.md

 There are two DAO families implemented:

-- `MONGO`: this is a DAO family that uses MongoDB to storage the PDDL knowledge.
+- `MONGO`: this is a DAO family that uses MongoDB to storage the knowledge.
 Besides, the Mongoengine Python library is used to access MongoDB.

-PDDL elements (DTOs) that can be used are:
+Elements (DTOs) that can be used are:

 - types
 - objects
-- predicates
+- fluents (bool and numeric)
-- propositions
+- facts
 - goals
 - actions (and durative)